zwave-js/node-zwave-js/packages/core/api.md

     internal?: boolean;
 };

-// Warning: (ae-missing-release-tag) "CRC16_CCITT" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "CRC16_CCITT" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function CRC16_CCITT(data: Buffer, startValue?: number): number;

-// Warning: (ae-missing-release-tag) "createDefaultTransportFormat" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "createDefaultTransportFormat" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function createDefaultTransportFormat(colorize: boolean, shortTimestamps: boolean): Format;

-// Warning: (ae-missing-release-tag) "createLoggerFormat" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "createLoggerFormat" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function createLoggerFormat(channel: string): Format;

-// Warning: (ae-missing-release-tag) "createLogMessagePrinter" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "createLogMessagePrinter" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function createLogMessagePrinter(shortTimestamps: boolean): Format;

 // Warning: (ae-forgotten-export) The symbol "Constructor" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "createReflectionDecorator" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "createReflectionDecorator" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function createReflectionDecorator<TBase extends Object, TArgs extends any[], TValue, TConstructor extends Constructor<TBase> = Constructor<TBase>>({ name, valueFromArgs, constructorLookupKey, }: CreateReflectionDecoratorOptions<TBase, TArgs, TValue, TConstructor>): ReflectionDecorator<TBase, TArgs, TValue, TConstructor>;

-// Warning: (ae-missing-release-tag) "CreateReflectionDecoratorOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "CreateReflectionDecoratorOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface CreateReflectionDecoratorOptions<TBase extends Object, TArgs extends any[], TValue, TConstructor extends Constructor<TBase> = Constructor<TBase>> {